DDM-Lab/janus/README.md

 a [systemd](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal)
 service definition file should be created, put into `/etc/systemd/system/`, and enabled.

+Please do **not** have such permanent applications run as the `root` user.
+This is a classic exposure to attach from the outside.
+While less of a problem, it is best that they not run as you, either, as they may need to keep running after you’ve left the lab and your account disappears.
+It is best to have them run as some “user” who will always be here.
+A good choice is as the user `ddmlab`.
+Note that while you cannot initially login as the user `ddmlab`, you can, when necessary, masquerade as that user by doing something like `sudo su ddmlab`.

 For a simple example of such a file see `/etc/systemd/system/nodegame.service`.

+For Python, you’ll also need activate the appropriate virtual environment.
+For such permanent applications and demos, Miniconda/Anaconda are not really su

 ### Shared waiting room